Cybersecurity

 Example Usage

 Below is a collection of code snippets which can be utilized for carrying out common tasks.
-Not all of the functionality of the library is detailed here, consult the documentation for a more detailed overview.
+Not all the functionality of the library is detailed here, consult the documentation for a more detailed overview.

 Creating a Non-Repeating Pattern

-A non-repeating pattern can be created either through either through the PatternTools class or through the DisplayOutput class.
+A non-repeating pattern can be created either through the PatternTools class or through the DisplayOutput class.
 If done through PatternTools a string is returned and if done through DisplayOutput a string will be returned, the pattern will be output to the screen and written to a new file created using the path from the value of ErcCore WorkingDirectory.

 Identifying the Location of a String in the Non-Repeating Pattern